 Hose bib backflow preventers are used to protect single fixtures from backflow issues.
 They’re frequently used for outdoor faucets or similar fixtures.
 Hose bib backflows introduce a compact assembly spring that will only allow water to flow in one direction.
 If water pressure drops, this spring closes and a valve opens to discharge the back flowing water.
 This process keeps backflow from entering your existing supply of fresh water.

-If one of these backflow prevention devices seems like the right fit for your home plumbing, you’re in the right place.
-The team at Ben Franklin Plumbing is standing by to help you with all your plumbing needs, installations included.
-Give us a call anytime and we’ll work with you to make sure your home’s water stays clean, clear, and backflow free.
+One of these backflow prevention devices should be the right fit for your home’s plumbing.
+The team at Ben Franklin Plumbing can inspect your system and determine which is best for your needs.
+We perform backflow preventer installation as well as help with all water pressure related issues.
+Contact us today to make sure your home’s water stays clean, clear, and free of backflow problems.